-Clos Rene is one of the older estates in Pomerol, dating back to the mid 18th century.
+Clos Rene is one of the older estates in Pomerol dating back to the mid 18th century.
 At the time of its birth in 1734, it went under the name of Reney.
+As you can see, the name was later changed to match its phonetic sound.
 The original chateau pictured on the label was constructed in 1880.

 Today, Clos Rene is owned by both the Garde family and the Lasserre family.
 Clos Rene was one of the last producers in Pomerol to bottle their own production.
 It was the normal practice during the early part of the 20th century for chateaux to deliver their wine in barrel to the negociants who did the bottling.

 Clos Rene Vineyards, Terroir, Grapes, Winemaking

-The 12 hectare Pomerol vineyard of Clos Rene which is located just south of Lalande de Pomerol and not far from Chateau LEnclos and Chateau de Sales.
+The vineyard is located in the far west of Pomerol. just south of Lalande de Pomerol and not far from Chateau LEnclos and Chateau de Sales.
 The terroir is mostly gravel and sand with some iron deposits in the soil.
 The vineyard is planted to a vine density of 5,500 vines per hectare.
 On average, the vines are kept at 35 years of age.

 Clos Rene Pomerol is best served at 15.5 degrees Celsius, 60 degrees Fahrenheit.
 The cool, almost cellar temperature gives the wine more freshness and lift.
-Clos Rene is best served with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted braised and grilled dishes.
+Clos Rene is best served with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised, and grilled dishes.